OpenGeoVis/PVGeo/README.md

 This repository contains plugins for the open-source, multi-platform data analysis and visualization application [ParaView by Kitware](https://www.paraview.org).
 These plugins are tailored to data visualization in the geosciences with a heavy focus on structured data sets like 2D or 3D grids.

 ## About the Author
-Unless otherwise specified at the top of the file, all code and documentation distributed here was produced by [@banesullivan], undergraduate research assistant in the Geophysics Department at the Colorado School of Mines.
+Unless otherwise specified at the top of the file, all code and documentation distributed here was produced by [Bane Sullivan](https://github.com/banesullivan/), undergraduate research assistant in the Geophysics Department at the Colorado School of Mines.
 Feel free to contact for major questions or for custom filters/readers to visualize geoscience data.

 ## More to come!

 Stay tuned, this project is in its early stages of development.
-Also be sure to check out the wiki page for detailed documentation on the filters and general use of this repository.
+Also be sure to check out the wiki page for detailed documentation on the filters and general use of this repository. *Currently being developed and proofed*

 ## Before You Do Anything!!